Best FPV drones 2024: Enjoy immersive drone flight

 The DJI Avata features a cinewhoop design with prop guards around the propellers to protect them in the event of a crash.
 These can be purchased separately and replaced if damaged.
 The drone is 180 x 180 x 80 cm and weighs in at 14.46 oz/410 g with a battery, which is quite heavy for a drone of this style, but it does include 20 GB of built-in storage alongside a separate microSD card for additional video storage.

-You can get the Avata by itself, or in two kits with different goggle choices.
+You can purchase the Avata by itself, if you already have the other FPV accessories or need a replacement.
+But also in two kits with different goggle choices.
 There's also a Fly More Bundle available if you want more extras.

 Swipe to scroll horizontally